-- We want to be inclusive; do not engage in homophobic, racist, transphobic, ableist, sexist, or otherwise exclusionary behaviour.
+- Our association is inclusive; do not engage in homophobic, racist, transphobic, ableist, xenophobic, sexist, or otherwise exclusionary behaviour.
 Do not make exclusionary jokes, even “ironically”.

 - Don’t harass people.
 Physical contact or sexual attention without enthusiastic consent is harassment, or if taken to its extreme, abuse.
 Wearing revealing clothes or flirting are not necessarily consent.
 If you’re asked to stop, do so.
 If you’re not sure the person is happy with what you are doing, ask.